Rough volatility, path-dependent PDEs and weak rates of convergence: The functional It o formula and the path-dependent PDE

-Finally, $U(T,x)=\bm{Y}_T^{T,x}=\Phi(\bm{X}^{T,\ww})=\Phi(\ww)$, and thus~$U$ is a classical solution to the PPDE. \end{proof} \begin{proposition} Under the same assumptions as in Proposition~\ref{prop:ClassicalSol}, the PPDE~\eqref{Eq:PPDE_u} with its boundary condition has a unique~$C^{1,2}_{+,\alpha}$ solution. \end{proposition} \begin{proof} This is inspired from the proof of~\cite[Theorem 4.1]{peng2016bsde}.
-In the given set of assumptions, Proposition~\ref{prop:ClassicalSol} guarantees the existence of~$u\in C^{1,2}_{+,\alpha}$, a solution to the PPDE.
-Then we can apply Itô's formula~\eqref{eq:Ito} to~$u(t,\widehat{\bm{X}}^{t,\ww,s})$ and, after cancelling the terms from the PPDE, we obtain
+tends to zero from continuity assumptions of $f$ in $t$, $x$ and in $(y,z)$.
+Indeed, $\bm{Y}^{t,\ww},\bm{Z}^{t,\ww}$ are almost surely continuous and routine computations show that~$\bm{X}^{t,\ww}_r-\ww_t$ tends to zero as $r\to t$ since $\ww$ is also continuous. \end{proof} \begin{proposition} Under the same assumptions as in Proposition~\ref{prop:ClassicalSol}, the PPDE~\eqref{Eq:PPDE_u} with its boundary condition has a unique~$\Cc^{1,2}_{+,\alpha}$ solution. \end{proposition} \begin{proof} This is inspired by the proof of~\cite[Theorem~4.1]{peng2016bsde}.
+Given the assumptions, Proposition~\ref{prop:ClassicalSol} guarantees the existence of a solution ~$U\in \Cc^{1,2}_{+,\alpha}$ to the PPDE.
+Apply It\^o's formula~\eqref{eq:Ito} to $U(s,\widehat{\bm{X}}^{t,\ww,s})$ and, after cancelling the terms from the PPDE, we obtain